 Interfacing in collars can shrink, resulting in a puckered look.

 Adhesive used to fuse interfacing in collars and cuffs can soften during pressing, making these areas look shiny or mottled, or causing stiffness and staining.

-For more information, contact your local Ontario Fabricare Association member dry cleaner.
+For more information, contact your local Canadian Fabricare Association member dry cleaner.